ghana04/prayer-research/markdown/04-john.md

 _18 As you sent me into the world, so I have sent them into the world._
 _19 And for their sake I consecrate myself, that they also may be sanctified in truth._

-Jesus spontaneously prayed this prayer right after speaking.
+Jesus makes Himself, His work, the focus of verse 12.
+This is appropriate, and we can in a similar way pray about the work of Christ, especially how it relates to His people.

+The words of Christ give us that which is His (such as His joy) even though He is not with us!

+Jesus is also not afraid to talk about the realities of the difference between His people and the world:

+- His people keep His word, just as they are kept by Christ.
+- The world hates His people, because they are not of the world.

+He also addresses the identity (v.
+16) of His people.

+Here is the first request that Jesus raises to the Father: "Sanctify them in the truth" (v17).

 ### 20-26

-*20 “I do not ask for these only, but also for those who will believe in me through their word,* *21 that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.*
+_20 “I do not ask for these only, but also for those who will believe in me through their word,_ _21 that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me._
-*22 The glory that you have given me I have given to them, that they may be one even as we are one,* *23 I in them and you in me, that they may become perfectly one, so that the world may know that you sent me and loved them even as you loved me.*
+_22 The glory that you have given me I have given to them, that they may be one even as we are one,_ _23 I in them and you in me, that they may become perfectly one, so that the world may know that you sent me and loved them even as you loved me._
-*24 Father, I desire that they also, whom you have given me, may be with me where I am, to see my glory that you have given me because you loved me before the foundation of the world.*
+_24 Father, I desire that they also, whom you have given me, may be with me where I am, to see my glory that you have given me because you loved me before the foundation of the world._
-*25 O righteous Father, even though the world does not know you, I know you, and these know that you have sent me.*
+_25 O righteous Father, even though the world does not know you, I know you, and these know that you have sent me._
-*26 I made known to them your name, and I will continue to make it known, that the love with which you have loved me may be in them, and I in them.”*
+_26 I made known to them your name, and I will continue to make it known, that the love with which you have loved me may be in them, and I in them.”_

+Jesus then brings his second request, which is for unity between all who believe in Him (v.
+20).
+This unity is important for the witness of the gospel (v.
+21).

+### Summary of John 17

+In praying like Christ, we can do the following:

+- We can mention statements of truth (although God is all-knowing), and ideally all these will be tied back to the person and the work of Jesus.
+- Our prayers can be primarily for the believers, and for that which will enable effective gospel ministry (sanctification and unity).

+In general:

+- **To whom**: The Father
+- **For whom**: The disciples and believers who are yet to come to faith